netuno-org/reauthkit/README.md

 and adjust the `_development.json` file accordingly to your local environment.

+> Locate and replace the word `JWTRandomSecureSecret` by a secret code, as random as possible, since this is what ensures the security of users' credentials.
+For example: `#J&Az+7(8d+k/9q]` .
+[Secure Code Generation.](https://passwordsgenerator.net/)

 > You'll need to configure an SMTP connection for the password recovery feature to function properly.

 You'll also need to copy the sample service config file by running